EasyCorp/EasyAdminBundle/doc/actions.rst

 .. note::

-    If you can't or don't want to inject the ``BatchActionDto`` variable, you can also inject Symfony's ``Request`` object to get all the submitted batch data (e.g. ``$request->request->get('batchActionIds')``).
+    As an alterantive, instead of injecting the ``BatchActionDto`` variable, you can also inject Symfony's ``Request`` object to get all the raw submitted batch data (e.g. ``$request->request->get('batchActionIds')``).

 .. _actions-integrating-symfony: